klb1963/Programming-Exercise-Book/backend_course/lesson_04_http_servlet/resources/theory.md

 The Java Servlet API is a standardized set of interfaces and classes that makes it possible to develop such web applications.
 Servlets run on the server and can handle client requests in the following ways:

 1. **Receive a request**: The client (usually a web browser) sends a request to the server where the servlet is hosted.
-This request can be triggered by various events, for example, a user can fill out a form on a web page and click the submit button.
+This request can be triggered by various events, for example, a user_task can fill out a form on a web page and click the submit button.

 2. **Processing the request**: The servlet parses the received request, performs the necessary data processing or business logic, and prepares a response.
 This may include performing database operations, integrating with other web services, and so on.